JamFox/docs.jamfox.dev/docs/content/food/snacks.md

 2. Add cream cheese, pesto and grated cheese.
 3. Roll dough with stuffing inside and cut into roughly 1cm slices.
 4. Et voilà!

+## Cruncy Simian

+From Afghanistan and India originally.
+Thank you Ahmed and Meeran!

+!!! abstract inline "Ingredients"
+    - 1 cup of chickpea flour
+    - 1 tsp ground Ajwana seed
+    - 1/2 tsp salt
+    - 1 tbsp vegetable oil
+    - yellow/red/green food coloring or spices

+1. Mix with water, make dough that's pretty much the same texture as making bread
+2. Use a press to turn balls of dough into strips, drop them directly into heated oil
+3. Fry for a minute or so, remove to a bowl and then press more in, repeat
+4. E4ta!